SafaDabir/ai-safety-shield/README.md

-HEAD
-#🛡️ ShieldAI – Digital Safety Companion
+🛡️ ShieldAI – Digital Safety Companion
 📌 Overview

 ShieldAI is a real-time AI-powered web application designed to detect harmful, threatening, or manipulative messages.
 It helps users stay safe online by analyzing text and providing clear explanations and guidance.